One Of The Best Crochet Patterns! Free V-Stitch Blanket Pattern

 I had a great time working on this Mystery Project for LoveCrochet!
-Now I am able to reveal that the mystery project is a gorgeous blanket by AnneMarie Benthem.
+Now I am able to reveal that the mystery project is one of the best crochet patterns ever!
+A gorgeous blanket by AnneMarie Benthem.
 I chose this pattern because it was super simple, easily adaptable and a great range of colours could be used.

 I began crocheting in back in 2010, I was teaching myself by using a book and online tutorials but when I first experienced ‘pull yarn over’ and I would respond to the book “pull what yarn over what!!!”, so I went on youtube and found some great tutorials.
 Once I had seen someone do it, it was a breeze!
 I love to crochet items for my home or useful accessories.
 I love it and it looks fabulous in your living room or anywhere in your home.
 My house is coming down with blankets and cushions ^_^

 I decided to adapt AnneMarie’s pattern to make it for the resident hearthandmade Monster (my cat).
 I liked how the yarn tails on the project looked and the cat played with them and sat on the blanket while I was crocheting the last few rows of the blanket, so I decided to add lots of tassels instead of a border.

 If you have a cat, don’t leave your lovely balls of yarn out at night or you will waken up to a scene like this: